Open-EO/openeo-sentinelhub-python-driver/README.md

 There are two different deployments (production and test).
 Although the test version offers slightly more functionality, it is not considered stable and new functions may still change slightly.

-The backend can be accessed either directly via existing Sentinel Hub credentials (ClientID + Secret), but is also integrated into the [openEO Platform](https://openeo.cloud/) (EGI Check-in).
+Authentication at the backend can be done either with existing Sentinel Hub credentials (Basic through ClientID + Secret) or with [openEO Platform](https://openeo.cloud/) credentials (OpenID connect through EGI Check-in).

 | Environment | URL                                         |
 | ----------- | ------------------------------------------- |